EliseYoung22/CFA-IMDB/README.md

 # CFA-IMDB
-This is a movie app
-It contains movies.
+This is an app based off the IMDB wedsite.
+The purpose of this application is to find movies, actors and directors based of search terms.